ktg5/Inspiron-7778-Hackintosh-clover/README.md

 Any other things you want to change is all up to you, just make sure you know what you're doing.

-## Some known issues at the moment.
-At times somethings like the keyboard, and trackpad may not work after a bit of using the laptop.
-And also the fans go faster than usually.

-I'll be trying to find out how to solve this, but I have no idea if this is something anyone can help with.

 ## What does and doesn't work.
 ### Working:
 * Networking + WiFi (I don't remember anything I needed to do for this?...).